Dhruvi3003/RETAILSTORE/README.md

 The project aims to provide a comprehensive solution for managing a retail shop's day-to-day operations, improving efficiency, and reducing manual errors.

+As the retail business grows, the system can easily be scaled by adding more functionalities or integrating with external services (e.g., payment gateways, cloud services).Java provides frameworks and tools that allow the system to handle increased load and large amounts of data, making it more scalable and adaptable to the growing needs of the retail store.